dylanwells37/quantum-scattering-solver/README.md

 The program also supports the following potentials natively:

-        1. Coulomb Potential
+        1. Coulomb Potential (Infinite Cross-section, will not converge)
         2. Square Well Potential
-        3. Wacky non-physical Potential
+        3. Wacky non-physical Potential (Future Work)

 ## Installation